Black Lines

 Black Lines is the fifth studio album by American rock band Mayday Parade.
-Recording was done between March and May 2015 with producer Mike Sapone in New York.
-"Keep in Mind, Transmogrification Is a New Technology" was released as a single in July.
-"Letting Go" was released as a single in October with the album, released through Fearless, following shortly after.
-The album charted at number 21 in the United States.
+Recording was done between March and May 2015, with producer Mike Sapone in New York.
+"Keep in Mind, Transmogrification Is a New Technology" was released as the lead single in July.
+"Letting Go" was released as the second single in October with the album, released through Fearless, following shortly after.
+The album charted at number 21 on the US Billboard 200.
 This is the last album the band released on Fearless Records.

 Background

 Mayday Parade released their fourth album, Monsters in the Closet in October 2013.
 While touring in support of that release, vocalist Derek Sanders thought the group was "beginning to become too predictable", and in an interview with Kerrang!, he claimed that Monsters in the Closest sounded "very similar" to their past material.
 This view was also expressed by the band's guitarist, Alex Garcia.
 For the follow-up album, Sanders "really wanted [it] to feel like something different."
 A turning point for the band came when they recorded a cover of the Bush song "Comedown" for the Punk Goes 90s Vol. 2 (2014) compilation album.
 The band tackled the song differently from their other recordings, recording it live-in-the-studio.
 Sanders thought this was "a much rawer way of recording" that the band haven't previously done.